dla0267/Scripting/README.txt

 Given the baseline and test-run log files of the integration test, generate a report of the following validation errors:

-Segments that gained extra cookies (segements are not in the baseline cookies, but there are some segments in cookies for log.)
+Segments that gained extra cookies (segements are not in the baseline cookies, but there are some segments in  cookies for only log.)
+    store that segment as key and value of cookiees in baseline

-Segments that lost cookies  (segements are in the baseline, but not in just log) Cookies assigned to extra segments (segments that appears more than one) Cookies omitted from segments
+Segments that lost cookies  (segements are in the baseline, but not in just log)

+Cookies assigned to extra segments (segments that appears more than one) Cookies omitted from segments  (cookies with segments that are only in baseline not in the log.)

 A segment may have both extra cookies and missing cookies (different cookies!).
 Similarly, a cookie may be both assigned to extra segments and omitted from segments.